-PETA entities have released six exposés of facilities in Australia’s wool industry.
+PETA entities have released seven exposés of facilities in Australia’s wool industry.
 Abuse was documented at all the 40-plus farms and shearing sheds visited around the country.

 2014 – New South Wales, South Australia, and Victoria